santisbon/stablediffusion/containers/INSTRUCTIONS.md

 ## Prerequisites

 In development your laptop will probably play all these roles:
-- The CI server (e.g. Jenkins, Github Actions) that builds and publishes the container image.
+- The CI server that builds and publishes the container image.
-- The orchestrator (Kubernetes) control plane nodes.
+- The orchestrator control plane nodes.
-- The orchestrator (Kubernetes) worker nodes.
+- The orchestrator worker nodes.

-This guide illustrates that single-node case but is designed to make it easy to go to an environment with multiple nodes on-premises or in the cloud.
+This guide illustrates that case but is designed to make it easy to go to an environment with multiple nodes on-premises or in the cloud.
+You'll need:
+- Docker
+- Kubernetes

-To download the model files you need a [Huggingface token](https://huggingface.co/settings/tokens).
+To automatically download the model files you need a [Huggingface token](https://huggingface.co/settings/tokens).
 Add it to an env file as shown below.
 It's important to keep this file outside the git repo directory to avoid it getting copied into the Docker image.
 In production your CI server would probably use its own secrets store.

 Example `~/.env` file: